Skip to main content

 Activated charcoal

-More about activated charcoal
+More about Activated charcoal

 Alpha-linolenic acid (ALA)

-More about alpha‑linolenic acid
+More about Alpha-linolenic acid (ALA)

 Beta-glucans

-More about beta‑glucans
+More about Beta-glucans

 Betaine

-More about betaine
+More about Betaine

 Biotin

-Biotin contributes to normal energy‑yielding metabolism.
+Biotin contributes to normal energy metabolism.

-Biotin contributes to normal macronutrient metabolism.
+Biotin contributes to normal metabolism of macronutrients.

 Biotin contributes to normal psychological function.